biblius/hextacy/openssl/README.md

       openssl x509 -in 'ca.pem' -text
       ```

-- 3. Generate a private key for the certificate, this will need to be uploaded wherever you want your certificate to be accepted.
+- 3. Generate a private key for the certificate,

       ```bash
       openssl genrsa -out 'key.pem' 4096